-- 4.1 Responsibility for regular cleaning of waste and recycling storage areas (including MGBs) and transfer of bins rests with the managing body and is to be detailed in the Waste and Recycling Management Plan. - 4.2 Standard signage on how to use the waste management system for residential dwellings and what materials are acceptable in the recycling is to be posted in all waste and recycling storage areas, including chute rooms.
+- 4.1 Responsibility for regular cleaning of waste and recycling storage areas (including bins) and transfer of bins rests with the managing body and is to be detailed in the Waste and Recycling Management Plan. - 4.2 Standard signage on how to use the waste management system for residential dwellings and what materials are acceptable in the recycling is to be posted in all waste and recycling storage areas, including chute rooms.
 Signage indicating acceptable materials that are suitable for residential dwellings is available from Council. - 4.3 All waste and recycling storage areas, chute rooms and access paths are to be kept clean and free of obstructions at all times. - 4.4 All storage containers for waste and recycling are to be kept in serviceable condition and at the agreed bin numbers at all times.
-Bin cleaning will be conducted on a regular basis by the managing body. - 4.5 'DANGER' warning signs and other appropriate Workplace Health and Safety (WHS) signage are to be prominently displayed at any point of entry to an area of waste chute discharge, or where balers, crushers or compactors operate. - 4.6 A Domestic Waste Management Charge will be levied by Council on every residential rateable property.
+Bin cleaning will be conducted on a regular basis by the managing body. - 4.5 Waste and recycling storage containers must be stored within the boundary of the development at all times. - 4.6 'DANGER' warning signs and other appropriate Workplace Health and Safety (WHS) signage are to be prominently displayed at any point of entry to an area of waste chute discharge, or where balers, crushers or compactors operate. - 4.7 A Domestic Waste Management Charge will be levied by Council on every residential rateable property.
 Current waste service charges are as listed on Council's Schedule of Fees and Charges at www. cityofsydney.nsw.gov.au.